MicrosoftDocs/azure-docs/articles/stream-analytics/feature-comparison.md

 Beside building your Stream Analytic jobs in the Azure portal, you can use the [Azure Stream Analytics Tools extension for Visual Studio Code](quick-create-visual-studio-code.md) to write, debug and run your streaming query locally for better development experience.

-This tables shows what features are supported between Azure portal and Visual Studio Code.
+This table shows what features are supported between Azure portal and Visual Studio Code.

 > [!NOTE]
 > Visual Studio Code tools don't support jobs in the China East, China North, Germany Central, and Germany NorthEast regions.